Cracker Barrel CEO says brand isn't relevant and needs a new plan. Here are 3 changes coming soon.

 Noticeably different, but still Cracker Barrel

-The chain is piloting a remodel of its restaurants, which Masino said involve using "a different color palette, updating lighting, offering more comfortable seating and simplifying decor and fixtures."
+The chain is piloting a remodel of its restaurants, which Masino said involves using "a different color palette, updating lighting, offering more comfortable seating and simplifying decor and fixtures."

 "The goal, simply put, was to freshen things in such a way as to be noticeable and attractive but still feel like Cracker Barrel," she said, adding that customer feedback has been positive.